SSS-Says-Snek/diurnals/README.md

 [![Packaging status](https://repology.org/badge/vertical-allrepos/todoist-dailies.svg)](https://repology.org/project/todoist-dailies/versions)

 ### Arch Linux (AUR)
-You can install Todoist Dailies with any AUR helper like `yay` or `paru`:
+You can install Diurnals with any AUR helper like `yay` or `paru`:
 ```
-yay -S todoist_dailies
+yay -S diurnals
 ```

 ### Manual Installation
-To build Todoist Dailies from source, the following dependencies is required:
+To build Diurnals from source, the following dependencies is required:
 - Meson (build dependency)
 - Python
 - Python libraries, whether installed from systemwide packages or from `pip`